1) Go to the contracts page on the City’s website, in one of two ways:

 To obtain a Philadelphia Tax ID # visit the Obtaining a Business Privilege Account Number section of the Philadelphia Business Services website, or contact the Revenue Department at 215-686-6600 or firstname.lastname@example.org.

-To obtain a business privilege license visit the Obtaining a Business Privilege License section of the Philadelphia Business Services website, or contact the Licenses and Inspection Department at 215-686-8686 or email@example.com.
+To obtain a commercial activity license visit the Obtaining a commercial activity license section of the Philadelphia Business Services website, or contact the Licenses and Inspection Department at 215-686-8686 or email@example.com.

 IntegrityWorks offers guidance for commonly-occurring situations.
 These are not the only situations in which ethics rules would apply; they are simply the most common ones.
 Other guidance may be added to this site as situations warrant.